-Page file is part of C drive by default and used by Windows as RAM, you cannot remove it but can decrease it or transfer it to other volume.
+Page file is used by Windows as RAM and it's located in C drive by default, you can decrease it or set it to other volume.

 4. Uninstall unused programs

-Consider uninstalling the programs that you no longer seldom use, the more program installed, the more disk space will be released.
+Consider uninstalling the programs that you no longer or seldom use, the more program uninstalled, the more disk space will be released.